OMERSA – YES WE CAN!

 Dimitri Omersa and his wife Inge arrived in England in 1955 settling in a sanctuary for refugees in Hitchin, Hertfordshire.
 Dimitri a Yugoslav by birth had been a naval officer and political prisoner, imprisoned by Tito after the Second World War.
 On arriving in England Dimitri entered the leather trade representing a small leather company in Hitchin, during this time he met a leather goods designer at Liberty’s of London known as ‘Old Bill’.

-According to the Omersa website it seems that the first pig came into being almost by accident when ‘Old Bill’, who worked for Liberty’s of London making hand luggage from pigskin, experimented with leather left overs.
+According to the Omersa website, it seems that the first pig came into being almost by accident when ‘Old Bill’, who worked for Liberty’s of London making hand luggage from pigskin, experimented with leather leftovers.
 He came up with the idea of a stuffed leather pig footstool which was sold through Liberty’s in 1927 and became an instant success.

-For more information on the the history of Omersa who are still making these leather animals go to:
+For more information on the history of Omersa who are still making these leather animals go to:

-Liberty are still stockists:
+Liberty is still stockists: